gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

 > - [x] Label figures, and refer to labels for clarity
 > - [x] Find a home for these tidbits:
 >   - [x] if we were to use Euclidean distance each sensor would be a [circle](https://en.wikipedia.org/wiki/Gauss_circle_problem)[manhattan-distance]
->   - [x] Another side effect of using Manhattan distance is that the distance between any two integer points is always an integer[^closed-addition].
+>   - [x] Another side effect of using Manhattan distance is that the distance between any two integer points is always an integer[closed-addition].
 > - [x] Add visualisation of final solution
 > - [x] Rename diagram files
 > # Pre Publish